InfiniTimeOrg/InfiniTime/doc/gettingStarted/gettingStarted.md

 ### Using NRFConnect
 You must enable the **CTS** *GATT server* into NRFConnect so that InfiniTime can synchronize the time with your smartphone.

-Launch NRFConnect, tap the sandwish button on the top left and select *Configure GATT server*:
+Launch NRFConnect, tap the sandwich button on the top left and select *Configure GATT server*:

 ![NRFConnect CTS 0](nrfconnectcts0.jpg)